reframejs/reframe/docs/intro.template.md

 but you can do so
 progressively
 as your prototype grows into a large application.
-Also,
-because Reframe is slim,
+And since Reframe is slim
 ejecting everything leaves you with only ~500 LOC.
-Taking over control is a smooth experience.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.